CDCgov/ixa/docs/book/src/topics/properties.md

 );
 ```

-The dependency list tells ixa which stored properties affect the derived value.
+The dependency list tells Ixa which stored properties affect the derived value.
-When one of those dependencies changes, ixa can update indexes and property
+When one of those dependencies changes, Ixa can update indexes and property
 change events for the derived property.

 Derived properties can depend on more than one property: